Grasshopper fact sheet | Field of Mars EEC

 Grasshoppers have several adaptations that help them survive.
 Their large hind legs help them jump quickly away from predators.
 Their body colour often matches grasses, leaves, bark or soil, making them harder to see.
 Some species stay still when disturbed, while others leap or fly away suddenly.

 Grasshoppers have chewing mouthparts for eating tough plant material.
 Many have spines on their legs that help them grip stems and leaves.
-Some grasshoppers can make sounds by rubbing parts of their legs and wings together.
+Many male grasshoppers can make sounds by rubbing parts of their legs and wings together.
 These sounds can help them communicate with other grasshoppers.

 Close view of a brown grasshopper showing its large eyes, antennae and front legs.
 Large eyes, chewing mouthparts and strong legs help grasshoppers survive among low plants.